-Elevated levels of disruption look set to continue in 2023 and 2024 as dangers from digitalization, the war in Ukraine, high energy prices and inflation, geopolitical and economic uncertainty, and climate change test already strained business models and supply chains, according to the Allianz Risk Barometer.
+Elevated levels of disruption look set to continue in 2024 as dangers from digitalization, the war in Ukraine, high energy prices and inflation, geopolitical and economic uncertainty, and climate change test already strained business models and supply chains, according to the Allianz Risk Barometer.

 The Allianz Risk Barometer incorporates the views of 2,712 respondents from 94 countries and territories.
 The annual corporate risk survey was conducted among Allianz customers (businesses around the globe), brokers and industry trade organizations.
 It also surveyed risk consultants, underwriters, senior managers, claims experts, as well as other risk management professionals in the corporate insurance segment of both AGCS and other Allianz entities (see Global Risk Management Survey).